The tree which moves some to tears of joy is in the eyes of others only a green thing that stands in the way.

 All of it enlightening.
 Now here is a book that is hard to put down.

-Plants as Persons: A Philosophical Botany is available at ArtPlantae Books.
+Plants as Persons: A Philosophical Botany can be purchased at ArtPlantae.

 - Hall, Matthew.
 2011.
 Plants as Persons: A Philosophical Botany.
 New York: State University of New York Press.